-I personally like the flats but any style of wing will do, I cannot recall ever knocking back a whole wing if it was presented to me.
+I like the flats, but any style of wing will do.
+I cannot recall ever knocking back a whole wing if it was presented to me.

 Prepare the brine

 The brine starts with salt.
 You will need kosher salt and do not try to substitute it for table salt.
-They are completely different types of salt and they have different uses.
-If you do not have any kosher salt, you can substitute with flakey salt.
-The salt then needs to be added to water to make it a wet brine.
+They are completely different types of salt, and they have different uses.
+If you do not have any kosher salt, you can substitute it with flakey salt.
+The salt must then be added to water to make it a wet brine.

 For two pounds of chicken wings, these are my quantities for the salt solution for the wet brine:

-Three tablespoons of kosher salt, added to four cups of water.
-This is then heated up to dissolve the salt, allow it to cool completely before adding the chicken otherwise the chicken’s internal temp will be raised, promoting the growth of bacteria.
+Three tablespoons of kosher salt are added to four cups of water.
+This is then heated up to dissolve the salt.
+Allow it to cool completely before adding the chicken otherwise the chicken’s internal temp will be raised, promoting the growth of bacteria.